Hadley-Dixon/DiabetesRegression/README.md

 7. Denote the best models according to AIC, BIC, and adjusted R2 as Models 3.1, 3.2, and 3.3, respec- tively.
 Specify which predictors are included in each.
 It is possible that some of the three models are the same.
 We will examine these later on.

 ### Selection of first-order and interactions effects.
-We now consider subset selection from the pool of first-order effects and the 2-way interactions between the 15 predictors.
+Consider subset selection from the pool of first-order effects and the 2-way interactions between the 15 predictors.

 8. Fit a model with all first-order and 2-way interaction effects (Model 4).
 How many regression coeffi- cients are there in this model?
 What is the MSE from this model?
 Do you have any concern about the fit of this model?
 If yes, why?